- Understand the Research Paper Assignment Before You Start

-The final step at this stage is to have your thesis statement approved by your instructor.
-He or she is sure to tell you what parts of your thesis need some tweaking.
+You will also likely have to have your thesis statement approved by your instructor.
+They can provide some extra direction on your assignment, but they may also want to tweak your thesis to be more of a challenge for you or to be better in line with the project at hand.
 As a result, you will get a kind of mini-guide that will simplify writing a rough paper outline.

 If you fail to cite materials in your paper, it will be definitely considered as blatantly plagiarized.
 To avoid all possible unpleasant consequences, cite your sources accurately.
 With all the formatting rules of different styles such as APA, MLA or other popular academic writing styles, who can keep track of it all?
 No problem.
 There are a few online tools that can help.

 One of them is mendeley.com.
 Apart from a free reference tool with thousands of journals you can cite, there are some extra add-ons you may find useful as well.
 Among them is a feature allowing you to highlight, annotate, and put sticky notes to .pdf materials you’d like to mention in your paper.

 If you are unsure what formatting rules your instructor wants you to use, check with them!
 You don’t want to write them all using APA and find out they want MLA last minute.

 BONUS: Tips For Writing an A+ Research Paper

 We walked you through the process of writing a research paper, but we also wanted to give you a few other tips to help you get a higher grade.

 When starting to write a paper, make sure you keep your notes and sources separate.
 If you fail to do this, you put yourself at risk of committing plagiarism.
 Even if it is done unintentionally, you can still be found guilty.
 Be sure to check your paper for originality against web sources to avoid plagiarism with tools like unplag.com.
 It also allows excluding citations and references from the search to ensure accuracy.